 - How often you wash your car.
 The longer the dirt sits on your car before you wash it, the more time it has to bond to your paint, so it can only be removed by claying and won’t be removed by routine washing.

 - Your paint protection.
-The better the sealant, ceramic coating or wax is, on your car, the less your car will need claying because the contaminants have a harder time bonding to the surface.
+The better the sealant or wax is, on your car, the less your car will need claying because the contaminants have a harder time bonding to the surface.

 How Do You Know When It’s Time to Clay?